 Keep in mind that the sites that you link to reflect on your site…

-…so spread the link love to .edu, .gov and authority news sites early and often.
+…so spread the link love to .edu, .gov and authority sites early and often.

 After all, all Adsense publishers are required to have this info on their site, which tells me that Big G thinks it’s important.

 In fact, Google even gone as far as to consider how many Chrome users block your site.

-You can imagine how shady a site must be for people to actually block the damn thing.
+You can imagine how shady a site must be for people to actually block the entire site.

 And the same goes for sites with high bounce rate: if your site provides trustworthy information why is everyone in such a rush to leave?

 4. References and Sources: Consider having a list of sources and references at the end of certain articles.

-Step#2: Size Matters: How to Look Like a Big Brand
+Step#2: Look and Act Like a Big Brand

 Google has been VERY big on brands lately.

-How can you –some guy banging out WordPress sites in his underwear — possibly look like a big brand –(even if you are just some guy banging out WordPress sites in his underwear)?
+(Even if you are just some guy banging out WordPress sites in his underwear).

 Easy.
 Build brand signals.

 Remember: Google is just a site ranking machine (also known as an algorithm).